mathbarc/mathbarc.github.io/_tabs/whoami.md

 ---
-title: Curriculum
+title: Who am I?
 icon: fas fa-scroll
 order: 1
 ---

 Hello!

-I am a Brazillian 🇧🇷 Computer Engineer from Minas Gerais and I started this blog to log some experiments and researches I am doing.
+I am Matheus Barcelos de Oliveira, a Brazilian 🇧🇷 Computer Engineer from Minas Gerais.
+I started this blog to log some experiments and researches I am doing.
 It works more as a catalog of projects and tutorials that I do to help some friends into those subjects but I would love to get some [feedback](mailto://matheusbarcelosoliveira@gmail.com) on the material.

 Hope you find the posts useful!

-Matheus Barcelos de Oliveira

 # Experience